acrose99/kaupunk-roadmap/README.md

 		- [ ] Automatic Suggestions (need to deploy this to docker)
 			- [ ] Edit Locations
 				- mostly done other then deploymenet
+				- [ ] fix that the edit location tab  is not changing the modified location/previews
+				- [ ] Client side exceptions are occurring here for some reason on the Location Preview for Helwan Observatory.
 			- [ ] Edit Public Spaces
 			- [ ] Categories
 				- [ ] Create Categories